viktoknst/Cloud-Onboarding/docs/Documentation standard and formatting.md

 Below is described what common rules the documents should follow.
 ## Sections
 As described in [[Documentation Introduction]], the documentation is to be divided into sections of related, relevant documents.
-These documents should be created and formatted for use within the Obsidian editor.

 Sections may have a document titled '(Section) Introduction' to explain what documents or sections can be found within the section.
 When referring to section names, use capital letters and **bold**.
 Ex:
 	 ...for more info, check out the **Business** section.